 gtest.h is found.

-After the build has completed, run the unit tests using this command:
+After the build has completed, to run the tests, change location

-ctest command.
-It need not be run with any
+the ctest command.
+It need not be invoked with

 option to see what options are available.